MattSainsbury-Dale/FRKv2_src/README.md

 ### Dependencies

 When running `all.R`, the user will be asked if they wish to install package dependencies; if they choose to do so, they will then be asked if pre-existing packages should be re-installed with the correct version numbers as given in `dependencies.txt`.
+When changing the packages to the versions specified in dependencies.txt, please use your discretion when answering the question “Which would you like to update?”.
+Updating all packages (i.e., option 3) may cause errors.

 ### Results